lablup/backend.ai/.github/CONTRIBUTING.md

 it is often required to make multiple PRs to multiple repositories to resolve a single issue.
-To get an integrated view, we recommend to pile an issue in the meta repository and mention it like "refs lablup/backend.ai#xxx" in all related pull requests in individual sub-projects.
+To get an integrated view, we recommend to pile an issue in the meta repository and mention it like `refs lablup/backend.ai#xxx` in all related pull requests in individual sub-projects.

 Please keep the followings: